arc-lessons/now-code/README.md

-# Introduction to Programming in Python
+#Now Code

 (C) 2018 James Grant (r.j.grant@bath.ac.uk), Research Software Engineer, University Bath

-This repository contains the lesson 'Now Code' which provide a series of gioded exercises for students on an Introduction Programming in Python Course.
+This repository contains the lesson 'Now Code' which provide a series of guided exercises for students on an Introduction Programming in Python Course.
-The exercises address different aspects of programming while working within frameworks that help instill good practice.
+The exercises address different aspects of programming while working within frameworks that are designed to explore and help instill good practice.

 The lesson is delivered in the jupyter notebooks based build system developed by Jack Betteridge and James Grant for Advancing Research Computing at University of Bath.